5. Web Design

 Practice | Iterate On Your About Me Page

-Using this lesson’s design principles, update your existing About Me page.
+Using this lesson’s design principles and the mobile-first design philosophy, update your existing About Me site.
 Review your current layout and identify areas to improve content grouping, spacing, and color contrast.
-Start by creating a quick wireframe on any medium you’d like (paper, Figma, Canva, etc.), then apply your changes to your website, and reflect on how they enhance the user experience.
+Start by creating a quick wireframe on any platform you’d like (paper, Figma, Canva, etc.), then apply your changes to your website, and reflect on how they enhance the user experience!

 page icon